apache/jena-site/content/documentation/rdfconnection/index.md

 * Copy &ndash; the models and datasets returned are independent copies.
 Updates are made to the return copy only.
-This is most like a remote connectionand is useful for testing.
+This is most like a remote connection and is useful for testing.
 * Read-only &ndash; the models and datasets are made read-only but any changes to the underlying RDF data by changes by another route will be visible.
 This provides a form of checking for large datasets when "copy" is impractical.